ElvisTheCoder/Project4/README.md

 ## Context
 Fertility rates are quickly declining around the develop world.
 Most alarming, fertility rates have decreased to below replacement level of 2.1 children.
 A number of factors contribute to this decline.
 The declining fertility rate seen in industrialized, developted nations is of grave concern for long term nation building.
 Declining fertility rates means that the future workforce will be smaller, and in term, a larger percentage of the income of the working population will be dedicated to maintain infratructure, healthcare, and pension schemes.
 Thus it is vital for long term survivability of a nation that its population continues to grow or atleast maintain in order to avoid economic and demographic collapse.

+## Question
+Can we predict fertility rates with what are considered the biggest factors determining fertility?

 ## Variables
 - Population Density: